po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/03-Day/03-Day-LessonPlan.md

     * Using the DOM, we can manipulate the HTML elements on the page via JavaScript.

-  * In this unit, we will take the next step in building interactive webpages by learning how to harness the power of the DOM and Web APIs to access, create, and change HTML using JavaScript.
+  * In this module, we will take the next step in building interactive webpages by learning how to harness the power of the DOM and Web APIs to access, create, and change HTML using JavaScript.

-  * Let's take a quick look at the mini-project that we will do at the end of this unit.
+  * Let's take a quick look at the mini-project that we will do at the end of this module.

 * Navigate to `28-Stu_Mini-Project/Main/index.html` in your browser and demonstrate the following: